After six years and three committees, the Great Seal of the United States was adopted.

 Most Americans have never looked closely at the back of a one-dollar bill.
 If they did, they would see the front and back of the Great Seal of the United States.
 Why were these symbols chosen to reflect the values of the United States?
 The process took many years and went through several variations.
 In fact, some of America’s most influential Founding Fathers had other visions for how the seal should look.

 The delegates of the Second Continental Congress officially adopted the Declaration of Independence on July 4, 1776.
-On that very same day, a new committee was formed and given the task of creating a great seal for the new nation.
+On that very same day, a new committee was formed and tasked with creating a great seal for the new nation.
 Its members were John Adams, Thomas Jefferson, and Benjamin Franklin.
 The ideas these men came up with are not widely known but represent a look into how these influential Founding Fathers viewed their new nation.

 In a letter to his wife Abigail, John Adams described the original ideas for the seal.
 Adams envisioned the Greek mythological figure of Hercules having to decide between the female personifications of Pleasure and Virtue.
 In other words, America is constantly being reminded of the choices before it.